mhBrice/thesis/article3/article3.md

 physiological tolerances to minimum temperature [@arris_evidence_1989], tree species are expected to shift their distributions toward higher latitudes in response to climate warming.
-Consistent with these hypotheses, temperate tree species in Québec have shifted their range limits northward and the shifts were larger for saplings than for adult trees [@boisvert-marsh_shifting_2014; @sittaro_tree_2017].
+Consistent with these hypotheses, temperate tree species in Québec have shifted their range limits northward and these shifts were larger for saplings than for adult trees [@boisvert-marsh_shifting_2014; @sittaro_tree_2017].
 However, @sittaro_tree_2017 reported that these latitudinal shifts were poorly correlated with climate warming and @boisvertmarsh_divergent_2019 showed both positive and negative